ExpediaDotCom/haystack-client-java/README.md

 ### Building

 For a full build, including unit tests you can run the following

 ```
 ./mvnw clean package
 ```

 ### Releases

+Latest releases of this library are available in [Maven central](https://mvnrepository.com/search?q=Haystack&d=com.expedia)

 1. Decide what kind of version bump is necessary, based on [Semantic Versioning](http://semver.org/) conventions.
 In the items below, the version number you select will be referred to as `x.y.z`.
 2. Update the [pom.xml](https://github.com/ExpediaDotCom/haystack-client-java/blob/master/pom.xml),